History & Staff

 Managing Director, Licensed Funeral Director and Cremation Specialist

-Rob Akers is a native of Southwestern Virginia, where his family still resides, and is a 1994 graduate of John Tyler in Chester, Virginia, where he received his degree in Mortuary Science.
-Rob is a licensed funeral director and embalmer in both South Carolina and North Carolina, as well as a licensed insurance agent in South Carolina.
+Rob Aker, a native of Southwestern Virginia, is a 1994 graduate of John Tyler Community College in Chester, VA, where he received his degree in Mortuary Science.
+Rob is a licensed funeral director and embalmer in both SC and NC, as well as a licensed insurance agent in SC.

-The majority of Rob’s career in the funeral business was spent in Raleigh, North Carolina, until he married and moved to Columbia, South Carolina in September of 2016.
+Rob’s worked in the funeral business in Raleigh, NC until he married and moved to Columbia, SC in September 2016.

 Funeral Director / Embalmer